MikeMcl/bignumber.js/README.md

 x.isEqualTo(y) && y.isEqualTo(z) && x.isEqualTo(z)      // true
 ```

-and a base from 2 to 36 inclusive can be specified.
+and a base from 2 to 36 can be specified (higher bases can also be used if a custom alphabet is provided).

 ```javascript
 x = new BigNumber(1011, 2)          // "11"